mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 The water itself is always there.
 When the wind comes, it creates waves.
 And it creates fantastic worlds, so-called motion.
 Storms, et cetera.

-So the water itself is called *tathagatagarbha*.
+So the water itself is called *tathāgatagarbha*.
 Because it has the possibility to create dynamic motion, and still motion, not-dynamic motion.
 Very serene, but sometimes very dynamic.

 So when the wind doesn’t blow, water becomes quiet.

-So *tathagatagarbha* is always *tathagatagarbha*.
+So *tathāgatagarbha* is always *tathāgatagarbha*.
 But always there is a possibility to create the human world.
 And also, if you make it calm, it’s called buddha-nature.
 Stillness of the world.

-So that’s why without *tathagatagarbha* you cannot create the samsaric world: because this tathagatagarbha is kind of pure nature but simultaneously not pure nature.
+So that’s why without *tathāgatagarbha* you cannot create the samsaric world: because this tathāgatagarbha is kind of pure nature but simultaneously not pure nature.

 So that’s why we learned that is *mind in terms of the truth*.
 Next time, anyway from now on, we study *the mind in terms of phenomena*.